Naturopathic Doctor Continuing Medical Education – Provider Application

 Fees (to NMANP):

-The fee for NMANP credit approval is $100 per credit hour (in-person or online/webinar based courses).
+The fee for NMANP credit approval is $75.00 non-refundable filing fee, for in-person or online/webinar based courses, for up to 5 credit hours, plus $25.00 per credit hour for every additional credit hour.
 Full payment of the fee is due upon application approval.
 Once a course is approved, the NMANP will send an invoice for the fees that are due to the CME Provider.